terraboi4/terraboi4/README.md

 - 📫 How to reach me: **jaxstar24@gmail.com**

 Projects:
- - 🌟 starstruck: game about a meteor that has to reach earth | play [here] (terraboi4.itch.io/starstruck)
+ - 🌟 starstruck: game about a meteor that has to reach earth | play [here](terraboi4.itch.io/starstruck)

 Working on:
  - 🧑‍💻 Building personal website with glitch